Wall-crossing for Newton-Okounkov bodies and the tropical Grassmannian: Background: Newton-Okounkov bodies and tropical geometry

 \begin{definition} We say a cone $C$ in $\mathcal{T}(I) = \trop(X^0)$ is a \textbf{prime cone} if the corresponding initial ideal $\init_C(I)$ is a prime ideal.
 A \textbf{maximal-dimensional prime cone} is a prime cone $C$ with maximal dimension, i.e., $\dim_{\R}(C)=d+1$.
 (In \cite{KavehManon-published} they use the terminology ``maximal prime cone'' instead.) \end{definition}

-To state the result of Kaveh and Manon which relates Newton-Okounkov theory to tropicalizations, we need one additional ingredient, namely, the notion of a quasivaluation, which is nearly identical to that of a valuation (cf. Definition~\ref{def:valuation}) except that we allow for superadditivity in the multiplication.
+To state the result of Kaveh and Manon which relates Newton-Okounkov theory to tropicalizations, we need the notion of a quasivaluation, which is nearly identical to that of a valuation (cf. Definition~\ref{def:valuation}) except that we allow for superadditivity in the multiplication.